-Decisions regarding child custody are some of the most important parents will ever have to face.
+Decisions regarding child custody are some of the most important decisions parents will ever have to make.
 The choices you make today will impact your children’s future.
 Having a supportive and understanding legal team to navigate you through the process can make all the difference.
-This extends to navigating child custody matters during the COVID-19 pandemic, when social distancing and quarantine have changed people’s day to day lives.
+This extends to navigating child custody matters during the COVID-19 pandemic when social distancing and quarantine have changed people’s day-to-day lives.

-At Rogers Sevastianos & Bante, LLP in Saint Louis, Missouri, we help parents to make child custody choices that protect their children’s welfare.
+At Rogers Sevastianos & Bante LLP in Saint Louis, we help parents to make child custody choices that protect their children’s welfare.
 As parents ourselves, we understand the importance of promoting your child’s best interests throughout legal proceedings.

 Missouri Child Custody